Top 15 Accounting APIs to Integrate with in 2026

 11. Exact Online API

-What it's good for: European mid-market SaaS platforms requiring multi-country compliance and comprehensive business management
+What it's good for: European mid-market SaaS platforms requiring multi-country compliance and comprehensive business management, especially for businesses operating across EU jurisdictions.

 Key features: